-Timeframe for completion: If not completed by the health care provider, age appropriate health care screenings will be completed within the 45 calendar day or recommended EPSDT schedule.
+Timeframe for completion: If not completed by the health care provider, age appropriate health care screenings will be completed within the 45-calendar day or recommended EPSDT schedule.

-Screening & Tool Age of Child Screening Completed by

-Who

-Hearing: Pilot Audiometer, OAE Birth - 5 years old Health Coordinator or

-designated staff

-Vision: Sure Sight Screener, Spot Screener Birth - 5 years old Health Coordinator or

-designated staff

-Lead & Anemia Screen or Laboratory Results Birth - 5 years old Health Coordinator or
+Screening & Tool Age of Child Screening Completed by Who Hearing: Pilot Audiometer, OAE Birth - 5 years old Health Coordinator or designated staff Vision: Sure Sight Screener, Spot Screener, Developmental Milestones Birth - 5 years old Health Coordinator or designated staff Lead & Anemia Screen or Laboratory Results Birth - 5 years old Health Coordinator or designated staff Height & Weight: Scales, Stadiometer (within 90 days) Birth - 5 years old Health Coordinator, Nutrition Supervisor, or designated staff

-designated staff

-Height & Weight: Scales, Stadiometer Birth - 5 years old Health Coordinator,

-Nutrition Coordinator, or

-designated staff
+Results and Follow-up

-Results and Follow-up: Following the screening, results are shared with the parents and family of the child as soon as possible.
-A written summary of the screening results are placed in the Child File and sent home to the family.
-Parents are encouraged to contact the Special Services Manager or their child's teacher to discuss any concerns they may have with the screening results.
+- 1. Following the screening, results are shared with the parents and family of the child as soon as possible.
+The screening results will be documented in ChildPlus, and a written summary of the screening results will be sent home to the family. - 2.
+Families will be encouraged to contact the screener or their child's teacher to discuss any concerns they may have with the screening results. - 3.
 A screening may indicate a need to rescreen at a later date or it may indicate need for further evaluation.
-Parents and families are active participants when further evaluation is recommended.

-Early Childhood Programs staff members follow the Referral Procedure when a screening indicates further follow-up or evaluation is needed.
-It is important to share with parents that any referral that leads to some extra support for their child can have a profound impact upon a child's development and readiness for school.
-Staff members continue to monitor the child's progress and to work with the family around their concerns for delaying a referral.
-Staff members should contact the Special Services Manager when a family does not wish to seek a referral.

-Screening results will not be used to provide rewards or sanctions for individual children or staff.
+Parents and families are active participants when further evaluation is recommended. - a.
+Staff will follow the Child Referral Procedure when a screening indicates further follow-up or evaluation is needed. - b.
+If the family declines a referral for further evaluation, staff will contact the Child Services Manager.
+Staff will continue to monitor the child's progress and to work with the family on how best to support the child. - 4.
+Screening results will not be used to provide rewards or sanctions for individual children or staff. - 5.
 Screenings will not be used to exclude children from enrollment or participation.